-Cell Phones or Electronic Devices: If you have a cell phone or electronic device, please turn it off before class.
+Cell Phones or Electronic Devices: If you have a cell phone or electronic device, please turn it off and place it completely out of sight before class.
 Such devices are to be put away and not visible or audible at any time during class.
 For exceptions or accommodations owing to a special need, please consult with the instructor prior to class.
 If your phone or device makes noise, flashes, or otherwise causes a disruption, or your device is visible during class, your participation for the day may be considered unsatisfactory with the typical point deduction (see participation grading above).

-Students with disabilities- If you are a student with a documented disability in need of accommodations to fully participate in this class, please contact the Office of Student Disability Services (OSDS).
-All accommodations must be approved through OSDS.
+Students with disabilities: If you are a student with a documented disability in need of accommodations to fully participate in this class, please contact the Office of Accessibility & Accommodations (OAA).
+All accommodations must be approved through OAA.
 Please stop by McAfee Gym, Room 1272, or call 217-581-6583 to make an appointment.